The Best Restaurants In Ballard guide image

 When it comes to sit-down dinner options near Golden Gardens, your best bet is to grab a table at Sunny Hill.
 This bright pizza palace from the Stoneburner team serves great blistery round pies and Detroit-style squares, among other things like cheeseburgers and tasty waffle fries (that you should be dunking in their homemade black garlic ranch).
 But you're really here for those pan pies, complete with a chewy focaccia-like crust, edges of frizzled cheese crunch, and a consistent layer of melted mozzarella.

 “Don’t fill up on the bread.”
 It’s a warning that’s been passed down from generation to generation, programming our brains to ignore the basket in the middle of the dinner table.
-But at Samara, an American restaurant in Ballard, forget all of that and just eat the damn bread.
+But at Samara, forget all of that and just eat the damn bread.
 The housemade baked goods at Samara are the main event, from the potato loaf that comes with whipped pork fat to the assorted cookies you can order for dessert.
 Beyond just the bread service, you should get anything that comes out of their medieval-looking hearth, including grilled sausages and fish.
 Even though the best things here seem like simple stuff—the grilled entrees and incredible bread—Samara is a restaurant that isn’t afraid to lean into what it does well.

 This small Lebanese restaurant is filled with fuchsia lighting, couples on dates, and excellent grilled meat.
 This is Cafe Munir, and it’s one of the best places in this city to eat Middle Eastern food while eavesdropping on other people’s conversations.
 Prepare for a substantial wait for a table, but know that it will absolutely be worth it for the steak and the chicken kabobs with garlic sauce.
 Don’t get us started on the garlic sauce.

-Spice Waala is a great lunch takeout spot that serves roti wrapped with fillings like paneer masala, chicken tikka, and ground lamb—but our favorite is the aloo patty that keeps its crisp even when rolled up with their delicious green chutney.
+Spice Waala is a great Indian lunch takeout spot that serves roti wrapped with fillings like paneer masala, chicken tikka, and ground lamb—but our favorite is the aloo patty that keeps its crisp even when rolled up with their delicious green chutney.
 The kathi rolls run about $7 each, and they’re big enough to keep you full for a few hours.
 Add some fries with the aforementioned chutney and a soft serve sundae.

 The dishes at Pestle Rock come from the Isan region, so this is where you come to eat crispy marinated chicken wings coated in Thai chili, slow-cooked pork with egg noodles, crab fried rice, salmon in panang curry, and snappy links of garlicky and spicy homemade sausage.
 Take into account the super-friendly staff and cozy red-brick interior, and you might never order delivery Pad Thai again.